alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 #### Step 1.
 Create an Azure Key Vault Secret

+ 1. Open an existing Login activity and copy the entire string from a Body field into a clipboard
- 1. Open a Key Vault service page in Azure Portal
+ 2. Open a Key Vault service page in Azure Portal
- 2. Click on link “Secrets” which can be found on a  left pane in a section “Settings”.
+ 3. Click on link “Secrets” which can be found on a  left pane in a section “Settings”.
- 3. In a form “Create secret” fill following fields:
+ 4. In a form “Create secret” fill following fields:
      -	Upload options: Manual
      -	Name: KV-EOL-REFRESH-TOKEN
-     -	Value: Copy the value from a “Body” field of an existing Login activity
+     -	Value: Paste a copied previusly in a step 1 string
- 4. Click on “Create”
+ 5. Click on “Create”

  <img src="/assets/images/posts/adf-rest-p4/step1-1.png" alt="Step 1-1" />

 #### Step 2.
 Prepare an URL of a Key Vault Secret

- 1. As soon as a new secret created open it and copy the URL “Secret Identifier” (1) to the clipboard
+ 1. As soon as a new secret is created open it and copy the URL “Secret Identifier” (1) to the clipboard

 <img src="/assets/images/posts/adf-rest-p4/step1-2.png" alt="Step 1-2" />

 #### Step 3.
 Grant access of ADF to a Key Vault

+ 1. Open a Key Vault service page in Azure Portal
- 1. Open “Access Policies”
+ 2. Open “Access Policies”
- 2. Click on “+ Add Access Policy”
+ 3. Click on “+ Add Access Policy”
- 3. On a form “Add access policy” fill:
+ 4. On a form “Add access policy” fill:

      -	Configure from template: Secret Management